mpycroft/raytracer/README.md

 is to make the matrix multiplication fall out and we already have that information in the type we shouldn't hit any fundamental issues.

+### Groups

+Rather than following the books graph structure for groups where children hold a reference to their parents, we use a different approach where when each group is constructed it "pushes down" its transformation to all its children.
+Primarily this was done because having a parent pointer in each child Object would lead to very verbose and complex lifetime annotation.
+It should be possible to do however as there are no cycles in the graph.

+Our approach makes things simpler and technically should provide a speed boost as the matrix is precomputed in the final shape rather than having to perform multiple matrix multiplications every time we intersect.
+It does however prove a bit annoying when making sure everything is updated when creating each object.
+Note that this design decision means we cannot add children to a group after its creation; we need to create all child objects beforehand.
+This is however not a great issue as this conforms with how we have been treating all object creation so far.

 ## For the future

 * Consider making things generic over other float types (f32, arbitrary precision